Faculty and Staff

 Recruiting Supplemental Note Takers

-Occasionally, you will be asked to arrange for supplemental notes for a student in your class who has a documented disability and is registered with the Office of Student Disabilities Services.
+Occasionally, you will be asked to arrange for supplemental notes for a student in your class who has a documented disability and is registered with the Office of Access and Success.
 The most efficient way to provide notes is to recruit a supplemental note taker through an in-class announcement.
 Please follow these guidelines when making these arrangements.

 - During the first class period, announce to the class that a supplemental note taker is needed for a student with a disability.
 Due to confidentiality, it is imperative that you do not mention the student's name.

 - After class, gather email addresses of the volunteers and give the information to the student with a disability.
 The student with a disability is then responsible for contacting the volunteer to arrange for an exchange of notes.
-(If there are no volunteers, please contact the Office of Student Disability Services for assistance.)
+(If there are no volunteers, please contact the Office of Access and Success for assistance.)

-- If any problems arise or no one volunteers, direct the student and volunteer to contact the Office of Student Disability Services at 271-1835.
+- If any problems arise or no one volunteers, direct the student and volunteer to contact the Office of Access and Success at 271-1835.

 Examples of Possible Announcements